Active camouflage: Possible technologies

-Active camouflage may now develop using organic light-emitting diodes and other technologies which allow for images to be projected onto irregularly shaped surfaces.
+Active camouflage may now develop using organic light-emitting diodes and other technologies which allow images to be projected onto irregularly shaped surfaces.
 Using visual data from a camera, an object could perhaps be camouflaged well enough to avoid detection by the human eye and optical sensors when stationary.
 Camouflage is weakened by motion, but active camouflage could still make moving targets more difficult to see.
 However, active camouflage works best in one direction at a time, requiring knowledge of the relative positions of the observer and the concealed object.

 In 2003 researchers at the University of Tokyo under Susumu Tachi created a prototype active camouflage system using material impregnated with retroreflective glass beads.
 The viewer stands in front of the cloth viewing the cloth through a transparent glass plate.
 A video camera behind the cloth captures the background behind the cloth.
 A video projector projects this image on to the glass plate which is angled so that it acts as a partial mirror reflecting a small portion of the projected light onto the cloth.
 The retroreflectors in the cloth reflect the image back towards the glass plate which being only weakly reflecting allows most of the retroreflected light to pass through to be seen by the viewer.
 The system only works when seen from a certain angle.

 Phased-array optics would implement active camouflage, not by producing a two-dimensional image of background scenery on an object, but by computational holography to produce a three-dimensional hologram of background scenery on an object to be concealed.
 Unlike a two-dimensional image, the holographic image would appear to be the actual scenery behind the object independent of viewer distance or view angle.

 Military prototypes

 In 2010, the Israeli company Eltics created an early prototype of a system of tiles for infrared camouflage of vehicles.
-In 2011, BAE Systems announced their Adaptiv infrared camouflage technology.
-It uses about 1000 hexagonal Peltier panels to cover the sides of a tank.
-The panels are rapidly heated and cooled to match either the temperature of the vehicle's surroundings, or one of the objects in the thermal cloaking system's "library" such as a truck, car or large rock.
+In 2011, BAE Systems announced its Adaptiv infrared camouflage technology.
+Adaptiv uses about 1000 hexagonal Peltier panels to cover the sides of a tank.
+The panels are rapidly heated and cooled to match either the temperature of the vehicle's surroundings, or one of the objects in the thermal cloaking system's library such as a truck, car or large rock.

 In fiction

 Active camouflage technology, both visual and otherwise, is a commonly used plot device in science fiction stories.
-The Star Trek franchise incorporated the concept, and Star Trek: Voyager depicts humans using "bio-dampeners" to infiltrate a Borg Cube without the antagonists realizing they are there.
+The Star Trek franchise incorporated the concept ("cloaking device"), and Star Trek: Voyager depicts humans using "bio-dampeners" to infiltrate a Borg Cube without the antagonists realizing they are there.
 The eponymous antagonists in the Predator films also use active camouflage.
 In many video games, such as the Halo series, Deus Ex: Human Revolution, and the Crysis series, players can obtain and use cloaking devices.
 In the 2002 James Bond film Die Another Day, Bond's Aston Martin V12 Vanquish is fitted with an active camouflage system.